rssoftwareab/arrigo-support/docs/index.md

 # Arrigo Local
 ### Latest changes
-We have a new release candidate for a stable version!

-We still have a breaking change:
-- `Web:` translates to `Shared:/web` in all views.
-If your project contains Controller web 2 projects, and your intensions are to use the views in Arrigo as well, you should move the shared resources from `web:` to `shared:` and change the file attributes from web to shared in all view files.
-For compatibility, this translation is a fallback, but not recommended.

 ### Builds (change logs)

 *Please note that **EXO2019 Edition 4 build 253** is required to install Arrigo Local*